Early Career Sessions Submissions

 The EAOHP Education Forum is organising Early Career Sessions for PhD students and young researchers undertaking research in main topic areas of Occupational Health Psychology.
 Eligible to apply are PhD students of all years, at different stages of completion of their thesis, and early researchers just after completion of their PhD.

-The Early Career Sessions are closed sessions for those participating and includes roundtable discussions that will be organized around main Occupational Health Psychology themes.
+The Early Career Sessions are closed sessions for those participating and include roundtable discussions that will be organised around main Occupational Health Psychology themes.
 Participants will be assigned to groups based on their main research interests.
 During the roundtable discussion, participants will provide a brief (max.
 10 minute) presentation of their research, which will be followed by open discussion.
-Roundtable discussions will be facilitated by senior scholars, who are specialised on the specific themes and who will provide feedback to participants.
+Roundtable discussions will be facilitated by senior scholars, who are specialised in the specific themes and who will provide feedback to participants.

 Who should apply for the Early Career Sessions?